bmarini/knife-inspect/README.md

 * your data bag items are in sync
 * your environments are in sync
 * your roles are in sync

-## Assumptions

-* Your roles and environments are written using the ruby DSL.